Some affiliate links are provided below. Learn more.

 - Unpicker/seam ripper

-- Fusible tape.
-I used this brand and was pleased with the results.
+- I used this brand and was pleased with the results.

-To hem your curtains without sewing, begin by flipping your fabric squares over so that the backside is facing you.
-Now grab your double-sided fusible hemming tape (the saviour of all terrible seamstresses) and, following the instructions on your particular brand of fusible tape, iron a strip of fusible tape to the bottom of your fabric square, like so:
+To do this, begin by flipping your fabric squares over so that the backside is facing you.
+Now grab your double-sided fusible hemming tape and, following the instructions on your particular brand of fusible tape, iron a strip of fusible tape to the bottom of your fabric square, like so:

-Repeat on two more sides, leaving one side unhemmed.
+Repeat on two more sides of the fabric square, leaving one side unhemmed.
 You’ll use this unhemmed side to create a pocket for your curtain rod in the next step.

 Once you have finished your first fabric square, repeat the above with the second fabric square.

-The final step is to create a pocket for your curtain rod to run through.
+The next (and final) step is to create a rod pocket for your curtains.